tfl-rickjeav/playwright/README.md

 ## Env variables

 - Environment variables can be used.
-Currently the Base URL is an environment variable, pointing at a testing website:
+E.g. the Base URL can be an environment variable:

 - In ```home-page.ts```, change ```this.page.goto('https://the-internet.herokuapp.com');``` to ```this.page.goto(process.env.BASE_URL);```